dhonanhibatullah/freertos-dev-template/README.md

 # **freertos-dev-template**
-This is my universal template for developing with FreeRTOS on the Arduino IDE.
+This is my universal template for developing FreeRTOS-based firmware on the Arduino IDE.
 The template can help you keep your FreeRTOS-based firmware modular and easy to develop without stressing about how you should write the code!

 ## **Note**
 Read the ```commented``` version if you want to know the reason behind the template.
 Please read the template code in the following order: